mishioo/zeetoo/README.md

 - fixed typo in sdf_to_gjf CLI ("sufix" -> "suffix")
 - enabled specifying coordinates' precision in sdf_to_gjf
 - enhanced handling of link0 commands by sdf_to_gjf
+- removed filtering of explicitly provided non-.mol files in fixgvmol

 ## v.0.1.2